anderkve/FYS3150/book/using_the_terminal/basics.md

 # Basics
 *or: How I Learned to Stop Worrying and Love the Terminal*

 On this page you'll learn the basics of working from the **terminal** (a.k.a. the **shell**, a.k.a. the **command line**).
 Typing commands instead of the usual point-and-click may feel a bit clumsy and old-fashioned at first.
 But if you stick with it, you'll soon realize why the terminal is a standard tool for code developers, computational scientists and anyone else doing fancy stuff with computers.

 For the examples below we will often need some dummy directories and files.
-To prepare these files and directories we'll provide one-line *preparation commands* that you can simply copy and paste into the terminal.
+To create/download these files and directories we'll provide one-line *preparation commands* that you can simply copy and paste into the terminal.
 To paste in the terminal, right-click or press **ctrl-shift-v** (Linux) or **cmd-c** (MacOS).
 To execute a command, simply hit 'enter'.

 Don't worry if you don't yet understand everything going on in these preparation commands --- you'll learn all of it soon.
 After each example we also provide a single-line command that deletes the dummy files we've just created.